Felix Pappalardi: Career

 As a musician, Pappalardi is widely recognized as a bassist, vocalist, and founding member of the American hard rock band (and heavy metal forerunner) Mountain, a band born out of his working with future bandmate Leslie West's soul-inspired rock and roll band The Vagrants, and producing West's 1969 Mountain solo album.
 The band's original incarnation actively recorded and toured between 1969 and 1971.
 Pappalardi produced the band's albums, and co-wrote and arranged a number of the band's songs with Collins and West.

-The band's signature song "Mississippi Queen" is still heard regularly on classic rock radio stations.
-They also had a hit with the song "Nantucket Sleighride" written by Pappalardi and Collins.

-Pappalardi generally played Gibson basses on Mountain's live and studio recordings.
-He was most often seen with an EB-1 violin bass but there are also photographs of him playing an EB-0 live (likely because they had the same pickup configuration and scale length).
-Pappalardi obtained his sound by playing Gibson basses with a single Humbucker in the neck through a set of Sunn amplifiers that, he claimed, once belonged to Jimi Hendrix.

 Later life and death

 Pappalardi was forced to retire because of partial deafness, ostensibly from his high-volume shows with Mountain.
 He continued producing throughout the 1970s, released a solo album (Don't Worry, Ma) and recorded with Kazuo Takeda's band Creation (who had opened for a reunited Mountain during their 1973 tour of Japan).

 In May 1973, the British music magazine NME reported that Pappalardi would be producing and playing bass on Queen of the Night, the debut album for Maggie Bell, former singer of Stone the Crows, but this proved to be false.

+He produced The Dead Boys album We Have Come for Your Children in 1978.

 He also worked on the NBC show Hot Hero Sandwich in 1979.

 Pappalardi was shot and killed by his wife, Gail Collins Pappalardi, on April 17, 1983, in their apartment on the East Side of Manhattan, with a derringer he had given her as a gift a few months previously.
 She was subsequently charged with second-degree murder and was found guilty of the lesser criminally negligent homicide.

 He is interred next to his mother at Woodlawn Cemetery in the Bronx, New York City.